Waldorf education: Regional differences

 Some Waldorf schools in English-speaking countries have met opposition due to vaccine hesitancy among parents.
-In a 2011 article, Waldorf schools were identified as a risk factor for noncompliance of Measles vaccination.
+In a 2011 article, Waldorf schools were identified as a risk factor for noncompliance with measles vaccination programmes.

 Other controversies have centered on Waldorf schools' educational standards and the mystical and antiquated nature of some of Steiner's theories.

 United States

 The first US Waldorf-inspired public school, the Yuba River Charter School in California, opened in 1994.
 The Waldorf public school movement is currently expanding rapidly; while in 2010, there were twelve Waldorf-inspired public schools in the United States, by 2018 there were 53 such schools.

 Most Waldorf-inspired schools in the United States are elementary schools established as either magnet or charter schools.
 The first Waldorf-inspired high school was launched in 2008 with assistance from the Bill and Melinda Gates Foundation.
 While these schools follow a similar developmental approach as the independent schools, Waldorf-inspired schools must demonstrate achievement on standardized tests in order to continue receiving public funding.
 Studies of standardized test scores suggest that students at Waldorf-inspired schools tend to score below their peers in the earliest grades and catch up or surpass their peers by middle school.
 One study found that students at Waldorf-inspired schools watch less television and spend more time engaging in creative activities or spending time with friends.
 Public Waldorf schools' need to demonstrate achievement through standardized test scores has encouraged increased use of textbooks and expanded instructional time for academic subjects.

 A legal challenge alleging that California school districts' Waldorf-inspired schools violated the First and Fourteenth Amendments of the United States Constitution and Article IX of the California Constitution was dismissed on its merits in 2005 and on appeal in 2007 and 2012.
+A 2012 paper in legal science reports this verdict as being provisional, and disagrees with its result, i.e. anthroposophy was declared "not a religion" due to an outdated legal framework.
+Another author disagrees with the point of that paper.
+Yet another author agrees with the point of that paper.

 United Kingdom

-The first state-funded Steiner-Waldorf school in the United Kingdom, the Steiner Academy Hereford, opened in 2008.
+The first state-funded Steiner-Waldorf school, the Steiner Academy Hereford opened in 2008.
 Since then, Steiner academies have opened in Frome, Exeter, and Bristol as part of the government-funded free schools programme.
+The British Humanist Association criticized a reference book used to train teachers in Steiner academies for suggesting that the heart is sensitive to emotions and also promoting homeopathy, while claiming that Darwinism is "rooted in reductionist thinking and Victorian ethics".
+Edzard Ernst, emeritus professor of complementary medicine at the University of Exeter, said that Waldorf schools "seem to have an anti-science agenda".
+A United Kingdom Department for Education spokeswoman said "no state school is allowed to teach homeopathy as scientific fact" and that free schools "must demonstrate that they will provide a broad and balanced curriculum".